Province of Sassari

 The province of Sassari (provincia di Sassari; provìntzia de Tàtari; prubìnzia di Sàssari; província de Sàsser; pruvincia di Sassari) was a province in the autonomous island region of Sardinia, Italy.
 Its capital was the city of Sassari.
-On 1 April 2025, the province was suppressed in favor of the new Metropolitan City of Sassari, which corresponds to the 66 western municipalities of the province in its 2005-2015 borders; the easternmost 26 municipalities were reorganized as Province of Gallura North-East Sardinia, corresponding to the borders of the former Province of Olbia-Tempio.
+On 1 April 2025, the province was disestablished in favor of the new Metropolitan City of Sassari, which corresponds to the 66 western municipalities of the province in its 2005–2015 borders; the easternmost 26 municipalities were reorganized as Province of Gallura North-East Sardinia, corresponding to the borders of the former Province of Olbia-Tempio.

-The province had 471,653 inhabitants in 2025.
+The province had 471,957 inhabitants in 2025.

 History

 In ancient times, between 1600 and 1500 BC, the Nuragic civilization was at its peak in this area.
 During the Roman domination, the Logudoro region was one of the main grain suppliers of the Western Roman Empire, and was the seat of several legions.
 In the Middle Ages, the Logudoro region was the center of one of the four quasi-kingdoms in which Sardinia was divided, the Giudicato di Torres or Logoduro, the first capital being Ardara, later replaced by Sassari.
 The numerous countryside Romanesque basilicas date from this period.
 After the conquest by the House of Aragon, Logoduro declined, but later, under the House of Savoy rule as part of the Kingdom of Sardinia, it grew in significance.
 In the 20th century the construction of roads and railways brought more prosperity, but at the same time destroyed the large forest heritage of the region.

 The Province of Sassari was founded in 1859, even before the unification of Italy in 1861, with an area which until 1927 included the entire head of the island, making it the largest province in the country at the time.
 The modern University of Sassari dates to around the same time that the province was created.
 Since 1878 the province has been administered from the Palazzo della Provincia in Sassari.

 In April 2021, Sardinian Regional Council passed Regional Law Nr.
 7, under which the province's territory was reorganized: the western part of the province around Sassari became the new Metropolitan City of Sassari (Città Metropolitana di Sassari), consisting of 66 comuni, whilst the eastern 26 comuni became part of new Province of Gallura-North Eastern Sardinia (Provincia della Gallura Nord-Est Sardegna), roughly corresponding to the old Province of Olbia-Tempio.
 Whilst the Italian government challenged the law, thus stalling its implementation, on March 12, 2022, the Constitutional Court ruled in favor of the Autonomous Region of Sardinia.
 On April 13, 2023, the regional council, at the proposal of the regional government, approved an amendment to the 2021 reform, defining the timeframe and manner of its implementation, which would see its full implementation in 2024.